microsoft/react-native-windows-samples/docs/parity-status.md

 ## Windows APIs and Components

-In addition to the React Native core APIs, there are a handful of APIs that are either new in React Native for Windows to support desktop (like keyboarding, mouse, popups, windowing, multi-instance etc.,) scenarios as well as signature Windows 10 scenarios (like Themes, Acrylic brushes etc.,).
+In addition to the React Native core APIs, there are a handful of APIs that are either new in React Native for Windows to support desktop (like keyboarding, mouse, pop-ups, windowing, multi-instance, etc.,) scenarios as well as signature Windows 10 scenarios (like Themes, Acrylic brushes etc.,).
 You can find documentation on these under the [APIs](https://microsoft.github.io/react-native-windows/docs/flyout-component) tab.

 ## More APIs and Components